SciML/PreallocationTools.jl/docs/src/index.md

 ## FixedSizeDiffCache

 `FixedSizeDiffCache` is a lot like `DiffCache`, but it stores dual numbers in its caches instead of a flat array.
-Because of this, it can avoid a view, making it a little bit more performant for generating caches of non-`Array` types.
+Because of this, it can avoid a view, making it a little more performant for generating caches of non-`Array` types.
 However, it is a lot less flexible than `DiffCache`, and is thus only recommended for cases where the chunk size is known in advance (for example, ODE solvers) and where `u` is not an `Array`.